Arthur William Mickle Ellis

-Sir Arthur William Mickle Ellis, OBE, DM, FRCP, LLD (4 May 1883 – 20 May 1966) was a prominent British-Canadian physician, pathologist, and Regius Professor of Medicine at the University of Oxford (1943-1948).
+Sir Arthur William Mickle Ellis (4 May 1883 – 20 May 1966) was a British-Canadian physician, pathologist, and Regius Professor of Medicine at the University of Oxford (1943-1948).

 Early life

 Ellis was born in Toronto, Ontario, Canada on 4 May 1883, the son of Dr. William H. Ellis, Professor of Applied Chemistry and Dean of the Faculty of Applied Science and Engineering in the University of Toronto and his wife Ellen Maude Mickle.

 Early medical career

 He was educated at Upper Canada College, and the University of Toronto, graduating BA MD in 1908.

 Ellis's initial academic interest was in laboratory work and after an apprenticeship in the Sociological Laboratories in Toronto, he became demonstrator in pathology at the Western Reserve University, Cleveland, Ohio.

 Ellis then became Assistant Resident Physician at the hospital of the Rockefeller Institute, New York City (1911-1914).

 First World War

 At the outbreak of the First World War Ellis joined the Royal Canadian Army Medical Corps, he was appointed as assistant adviser in pathology to the 4th Army, rising to the rank of Major.
 Ellis was mentioned in despatches four times and was awarded the OBE for his service.